AviShah10/nba-playoff-prediction/README.md

-# NBA Playoff Prediction Algorithm (not done, will need to edit for word count/clarity)
+# NBA Playoff Prediction Algorithm

 ## Introduction:

 The NBA is the world’s most competitive professional basketball league and each of its 30 teams try to win the NBA championship every season.
-Our project goal is to create a model to accurately predict which NBA teams have the best chance to make the NBA playoffs and win the NBA championship.
+Our project goal is to create a model to accurately predict which NBA teams have the best chance to make the NBA playoffs and win the championship.

-NBA teams all want to make the playoffs to get a chance to win an NBA championship, but teams would like to know where they stand in relation to the rest of the teams in their respective conferences at the half point of the season.
-Our team is looking to use machine learning to predict the ranking of all teams at the end of the season so towards the end of the season, teams know what they need to do to get into the playoffs, or what they need to do to stay in the playoffs.
+NBA teams all want to make the playoffs to get a chance to win the championship, but teams would like to know where they stand in relation other teams at the halfway point of the season.
+Our team is looking to use machine learning to predict the ranking of all teams at the end of the season by the halfway point, and find common traits in success, so that teams can know what to improve to make the playoffs, or what they need to do to remain in the playoff picture.

 ## Dataset